mfarahani31/wallet_microservice/README.md

 - H2 database
 - Lombok
 - Spring-boot test; for write unit test and integration test (`All lines are covered with coverage of 100%`)
-- Swagger; for documenting APIs
+- Open-Api; for documenting APIs
 - Mapstruct; for mapping DTOs
 - Flyway; for database versioning
 - Docker; for containerization